Students and employees are welcome to wear masks in all university buildings and vehicles.

 USU Case Counts

 Case counts include those who self-reported to the university, cases identified through testing on the Logan campus, and cases the university has received notice of through the Utah Department of Health.
 It includes students, faculty, and staff at USU campuses and centers across the state and those who may be working or learning remotely.

-New cases include those reported in the past 24 hours.
 Active cases include those who tested positive within the last two weeks.
-Fall 2021 cases are those reported since Aug.
-30, 2021.
+Spring 2022 cases are those reported since Jan.
+1, 2022.
 Total cases include all individuals with a positive COVID-19 test throughout the coronavirus pandemic.
-The case trend graphs are updated every Thursday.